lucasivisson/MyOwnCalculator-Flutter/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/lucasivisson/MyOwnCalculator-Flutter/blob/master/LICENSE) file for details

-Feito com ❤️ por Lucas Ivisson 👋🏽
+Made with ❤️ by Lucas Ivisson 👋🏽